wpsteak/esp_open_sdk_dockerfile/README.md

 espmake
 ```

-3. or you want to clean before make
+3. or you just want to clean up

 ```
 espmake clean